0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/incentive-mechanism.md

 The admin defines two storage variables that are used to **tune the fee adjustment function**:

 - `veryBatchTimeTarget`, which is **the targeted time of the verification of a batch**, so the `batchFee` variable is updated to achieve this target, and
-- `multiplierBatchFee`, which is the batch fee multiplier, with 3 decimals **ranging from 1000 to 1024**.
+- `multiplierBatchFee`, which is the batch fee multiplier, with 3 decimals ranging from 1000 to 1024.

 The function `_updateBatchFee` first determines how many of the aggregated batches are late.
 That is, those who are in the sequence but have not yet been aggregated.